 Treating HPV-Associated Disease at Other Sites, Including the Penis and Mouth

 Penile and some oropharyngeal cancers are associated with HPV infection.
-Treatment options do not differ between HIV-seropositive and HIV-seronegative men and women.
-Data suggest a more favorable prognosis among HPV-associated oropharyngeal cancers, compared with non-HPV-associated oropharyngeal cancers.130
+Treatment options do not differ between HIV-infected and HIV-uninfected men and women.
+Data suggest a more favorable prognosis for HPV-associated oropharyngeal cancers, compared with non-HPV-associated oropharyngeal cancers.135

 Special Considerations With Regard To Starting ART

 Currently, there are no data to indicate that decisions about initiation of ART should be influenced by presence of HPV-related oral, anal, or genital disease.
-Some studies have found decreased persistence or progression of CIN during ART,62 including the only study that distinguished adherent from non-adherent ART use.63 However, the incidence of cervical cancer itself has not changed significantly since the introduction of ART,54 and anal cancer incidence appears to have increased.54 Use of ART did not affect rates of CIN in adolescents with perinatally or horizontally acquired HIV.35,48 Similarly, use of ART was not associated with a reduced incidence of high-grade vulvar neoplasia but it was associated with lower rates of low-grade vulvar lesions and anal or genital warts.76 Some,64,65 but not other studies66,67 reported increased rates of oral warts following ART initiation.
+Some studies have found decreased persistence or progression of CIN during ART,63 including the only study that distinguished adherent from nonadherent ART use.64 However, the incidence of cervical cancer itself has not changed significantly since the introduction of ART,55 and anal cancer incidence appears to have increased.55 Use of ART did not affect rates of CIN in adolescents with perinatally or horizontally acquired HIV.36,49 Similarly, use of ART was not associated with a reduced incidence of high-grade vulvar neoplasia but it was associated with lower rates of low-grade vulvar lesions and anal or genital warts.136 Some,65,66 but not all, studies67,68 reported increased rates of oral warts following ART initiation.
 Study results do not indicate that treatment for CIN or AIN should be modified for patients receiving ART.
 Conversely, no evidence indicates that ART should be instituted or modified solely for the purpose of treating CIN or AIN, and the diagnosis of CIN or AIN in HIV-infected individuals should not be considered an indication for initiation of ART.

 Monitoring Response to Therapy and Adverse Events (Including IRIS)

-Monitoring by physical examination is required during and after treatment of genital warts to detect toxicity or persistence or recurrence, all of which are common with each of the treatments.
+Monitoring by physical examination is required during and after treatment of genital warts to detect toxicity, persistence, or recurrence, all of which are common with each of the treatments.

-Because recurrences of CIN and cervical cancer after conventional therapy are more common in patients who are HIV-seropositive, they should be followed after treatment with frequent cytologic screening and colposcopic examination, according to published guidelines (AII) (see Preventing Disease and Treating sections)75,131,132.
-Treatment of CIN with ablative and excisional modalities can be associated with several adverse events, such as pain and discomfort, intraoperative hemorrhage, postoperative hemorrhage, infection, and cervical stenosis, and individualized treatment of adverse events is required.
+Because recurrences of CIN and cervical cancer after conventional therapy are more common in patients who are HIV-seropositive, they should be followed after treatment with frequent cytologic screening and colposcopic examination, according to published guidelines (AII) (see Preventing Disease and Treating sections).130,137,138 Treatment of CIN with ablative and excisional modalities can be associated with several adverse events, such as pain and discomfort, intraoperative hemorrhage, postoperative hemorrhage, infection, and cervical stenosis; individualized treatment of adverse events is required.